ielab/elastic4IR/field_retrieval/README.md

 }
 ```

-In the above script, parameter 'query' specifies the terms to search and parameter 'fields' specifies fields to search.
+In the above script, the parameter `query` specifies the terms to search and the parameter `fields` specifies the fields to search within.
-In this example, we would like to search for term 'Searching' within fields 'title' and 'summary':
+In this example, we would like to search for the term `Searching` within the fields `title` and `summary`:

-Lastly, we submit the query string to es:
+Lastly, we submit the query string to Elasticsearch:
 ```python
 res = es.search(index='book', doc_type='chapter', body=query_string)
 ```

-The res variable should contain the following results:
+The `res` variable should contain the following results:
 ```JSON
 {
     "hits": {